Wholesaling Real Estate in Charlotte: What Buyers and Sellers Need to Know | Oasis Realty Group

 Disclosure and Legal Considerations

 North Carolina requires disclosure of material facts in real estate transactions.
 Unlicensed wholesalers operating in NC must be careful not to engage in activities that constitute brokering real estate without a license.
 If you are considering wholesaling in Charlotte, consult with a real estate attorney about operating within NC license law.
-Nick and Craig at Oasis Realty Group also work with investors on properly structured assignment and double-close transactions.
+Oasis Realty Group at Oasis Realty Group also work with investors on properly structured assignment and double-close transactions.

 Work With Investor-Focused Agents